uviclibraries/rstudio/tidyverse-data.md

 ## 4. Introducing Piping

+Before we start with how to manipulate and visualize our data, we want to introduce you to the `%>%` symbol, which is very powerful to use in conjunction with the tidyverse package to easily manipulate and visualize data.

-`%>%` This symbol is known as a “pipe,” and it’s used for feeding the result of one function directly into the next function.
+This symbol is known as a “pipe,” and it’s used for feeding the result of one function directly into the next function.

 Note: New versions of R also have the symbol `|>` as a pipe, which works exactly like `%>%` in most cases.
-We will use the `%>%` symbol, which is more common in the tidyverse world, but know that if you see `|>`, you can interpret in the same way as `%>%`.
+We will use the `%>%` symbol, which is more common in the tidyverse world, but know that if you see `|>`, you can interpret it in the same way as `%>%`.

-- e.g., To sort the column names alphabetically, you could either enter:
+- e.g., Imagine you wanted to sort the column of your dataset in alphabetical order, you could either enter:
-  - two separate commands creating two data objects
+  - Two separate commands creating two data objects
-  - use a pipe to create one data object for your target object.
+  - Use a pipe to create one data object for your target object.

 This might be difficult to understand now, and that's why we will, in the next two sections, first try manipulating a dataframe without using pipe, and then do the same using pipe, so that you understand the difference and the power of using pipe.

-In pipes, you can choose to have a newline (shift+enter) after the %\>% symbol or leave it all on one line.
+In pipes, you can choose to have a newline (shift+enter) after the `%>%` symbol or leave it all on one line.
 For a cleaner code, we recommend adding a new line. <br>

 ### 4.1 Manipulating dataframes without piping

-So far, we have looked at commands that perform single operations.
+So far, we have looked at commands that perform single
+operations:

 - Create an object whose value is a single word
   - `y <- "word"`